send2lanre/alx-pre_course/README.md

 My first readme
-...more work to follo soon..
+...more work to follow soon..